 As Ashland and the surrounding communities continued to grow, further demands were placed on medical providers.
-The early 1980’s saw a downturn in the timber industry and near 17% unemployment, many Jackson County residents faced barriers to accessing affordable health care.
-At the request of Medford City Council, a second clinic site opened in space donated at the Sacred Heart Parish in Medford.
-To reflect the expansion of services to include all of Jackson County, the agency’s name was changed again, this time to Rogue Community Health.
+The early 1980’s saw a downturn in the timber industry and a 17% unemployment rate, leaving many residents experiencing significant financial barriers to accessing healthcare.
+At the request of the Medford City Council, a second clinic site opened in a space donated at the Sacred Heart Parish in Medford.
+To reflect the expansion of services to include all of Jackson County, the agency’s name was changed again, this time to Community Health Center.

-The ability for lower income patients to obtain much needed diagnostic tests was identified as barrier to providing quality medical care.
-In 1985, Rogue Community Health initiated discussion and reached an agreement with Providence Medford Medical Center for diagnostic imaging services and with Rogue Valley Medical Center for laboratory services thus removing cost as a barrier to accessing diagnostic tests for qualified Rogue Community Health patients.
+Recognizing the need to offer lower income patients with diagnostic testing as part of providing quality medical care, Community Health Center initiated in the early 1980’s discussions and reached an agreement with Providence Hospital (Providence Medford Medical Center) for diagnostic imaging services and with Rogue Valley Medical Center for laboratory services.
+With cost no longer a barrier, qualified Community Health Center patients now had access to these critical diagnostic tools.

-The VOLPACT Program was established in 1994 by the Jackson County Medical Society with the assistance of John Forsyth, MD, as a “temporary” charitable bridge to specialty consultations and expensive procedures for low-income, working uninsured in Jackson County.
-Ashland Community, Providence Medford and Rogue Valley Medical Center as well as 85% of Jackson County physicians volunteered.
-The bulk of the primary care and preliminary screening is provided by Rogue Community Health and La Clinica.
+The VOLPACT Program was established in 1994 by the Jackson County Medical Society, with the assistance of Dr. John Forsyth, as a “temporary” charitable bridge to specialty consultations and expensive procedures for low-income and working uninsured residents in Jackson County.
+Ashland Community Hospital, Providence Medford Medical Center, Rogue Valley Medical Center, and 85% of Jackson County physicians volunteered.
+The bulk of the primary care and preliminary screening was provided by Community Health Center and La Clinica.

 In 1997, after celebrating “25 Years of Caring” in Medford and Ashland, Community Health Center turned its attention to the Upper Rogue region.
-In partnership with the Upper Rogue Family Center, White City residents, and Jackson County Health and Human Services, Rogue Community Health successfully obtained a four-year grant from the U.S. Department of Health and Human Services.
-The express purpose of the grant was to reduce the rate of infant mortality and the number of low-birth-weight infants born to residents of White City and Upper Rogue region of Jackson County.
-Rogue Community Health opened a third clinic in White City on Antelope Rd.
-February 9, 1998, in temporary space made possible by Mike Burrill and initiated a capital campaign to raise $3.5 million to construct a new clinic.
-Olive Lansburgh was the capital campaign chair.
-The goal was to construct a new, debt-free clinic plus add new providers.
+In partnership with the Upper Rogue Family Center, White City residents, and Jackson County Health and Human Services, Community Health Center successfully obtained a four-year grant from the U.S. Department of Health and Human Services.
+The express purpose of the grant was to reduce the rate of infant mortality and the number of low-birth-weight infants born to residents of White City and the Upper Rogue region of Jackson County.

-Children were facing barriers to accessing medical care in 2005, so Rogue Community Health’s Board of Directors started a fundraising campaign called “Every Child Can Have a Medical Home” board-directed fundraising campaign launched with the goal that no child should be denied the opportunity for needed medical care.
-Children receive their first medical visit at no cost and then assistance to enroll in Oregon’s Healthy Kids Insurance Program.
+In 2003, the “Every Child Can Have a Medical Home” board-directed fundraising campaign launched with the goal that no child should be denied medical care.
+This successful campaign allows for children to receive their first medical visit at no cost and to help with enrollment in Oregon’s Healthy Kids Insurance Program.
 A similar campaign dedicated to women’s health followed.

 2010 and Beyond

-Electronic health records went live in 2010 thanks to a Federal grant funding opportunity.
-Patient information is now shared between staff and facilities in a secure, electronic manner enable providers to track patient care in real time.
-Patients can easily access their personal health information 24/7 through a secure online connect called MyChart.
+Electronic health records went live in 2010 thanks to a Federal grant funding opportunity, allowing patient information to be shared between staff and facilities in a secure, electronic manner enabling providers to track patient care in real time.
+Patients can easily access their personal health information 24/7 through a secure online connection called MyChart.

-Families in the geographically remote community of Butte Falls no longer need to drive to Eagle Point or farther to access medical care thanks to Rogue Community Health receiving its second new access point grant from HRSA.
-Rogue Community Health in Butte Falls opened November 2011, providing medical services and leaving space to construct a dental clinic.
+Families in the geographically remote community of Butte Falls no longer needed to drive to Eagle Point or farther to access medical care thanks to Community Health Center receiving its second federal 330 grant from HRSA.
+Community Health Center in Butte Falls opened November 2011, providing medical services and leaving space to construct a dental clinic.
 The agency immediately sought funding and support from the Butte Falls School Board to open a school-based health center within the new clinic.
 Renovation commenced and by fall 2012, Butte Falls Charter School students had a new school-based health center with access to medical care right on the school grounds.
 At the same time, Community Health Center opened a 3rd school-base health center at Ashland High School.

-Renovation and expansion of the aged Medford clinic site became possible thanks to a grant obtained through the Affordable Care Act, a City of Medford Community Block Development Grant, foundation grants and individual donations.
-The now 10,792 sq. ft. fully handicapped accessible, 15 exam room clinic celebrated with a grand opening on October 17, 2012, to share the importance of this new facility for generations to come.
+Demolition and expansion of the aging Medford clinic site became possible thanks to a grant obtained through the Affordable Care Act, a City of Medford Community Block Development Grant, foundation grants and individual donations.
+The now 10,792 sq. ft., 15 exam room clinic celebrated with a grand opening on October 17, 2012, to share the importance of this new facility to generations to come.